Diplomacy to pause fighting and ease siege intensifies as Israeli ground troops advance on Gaza City

-RAFAH, Gaza Strip (AP) — Israel's ground troops advanced toward Gaza City on Thursday, as the U.S. and Arab countries intensified diplomatic efforts to ease the siege of the Hamas-ruled enclave and bring about at least a brief stop to the fighting to help civilians.
-More than 9,000 Palestinians have been killed since the war broke out, health officials said.
+RAFAH, Gaza Strip (AP) — Israeli troops advanced toward Gaza City on Thursday, as the Palestinian death toll rose above 9,000.
+With no end in sight after weeks of heavy fighting, U.S. and Arab mediators intensified efforts to ease Israel's siege of the Hamas-ruled enclave and called for at least a brief halt to the hostilities in order to aid civilians.

 Arab countries, including those allied with the U.S. and at peace with Israel, have expressed mounting unease with the war.
 Jordan recalled its ambassador from Israel and told Israel’s envoy to remain out of the country until there's a halt to the war and the “humanitarian catastrophe” it is causing.